AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ## Notes

-* Setting an activation function at the first layer does nothing.
+* Only number of neurons is used for the first layer.

 ## Constructors